Image Optimizer

 Signed delivery and responsive generation

-Developer API and Docker/CDN stack
+Developer API and self-hosting stack

 Why this stack